philippdormann/tempmail-detect/README.md

 Simple to use, 0 runtime dependency check for temporary mail addresses

 ## About
-Find a list of the used temp mail services in [./services.txt](./services.txt)

-Find a list of the used temp mail domains in [./domains.txt](./domains.txt)
+Find a list of the temp mail domains in [./domains.txt](./domains.txt)

 ## Add new mail providers
 Just extend the mail domain list in [./domains.txt](./domains.txt)

 ## Building
 ```
-yarn
-yarn build
+node build.js
 ```